confident-ai/deepeval/README.md

 DeepEval offers a Python-friendly approach to conduct offline evaluations, ensuring your pipelines are ready for production.
 It's like having a "Pytest for your pipelines", making the process of productionizing and evaluating your pipelines as straightforward as passing all tests.

+DeepEval's Web UI allows engineers to then analyze and view their evaluation.

 # Features

 - Tests for answer relevancy, factual consistency, toxicness, bias